-As a Chicago photographer and photojournalist, I've been telling stories for the past 22 years.
+As a Chicago photographer and photojournalist, I've been telling stories through some 6,000 assignments to date.

 Along the way, I've received a Pulitzer Prize, a World Press Photo award and several other accolades, leading HarperCollins to call me "one of the world's leading photojournalists."

-Whether it be stills, motion or a hybrid shoot, with over 6,000 assignments to date, I've learned to be resourceful, creative and dependable no matter the circumstance or level of production.
+Whether it be stills, motion or a hybrid shoot, I've learned to be resourceful, creative and dependable no matter the circumstance or level of production.
+I enjoy the benefits of being a sole photographer as much as I enjoy working with a team to achieve creative objectives and art direction on a larger production.

 My philosophy: Strong communication skills, direction and good vibes on set are crucial to rally others to the creative vision on a project.